Homes in parts of the U.S. are "essentially uninsurable" due to rising climate change risks

 An insurance company deciding not to renew coverage against risks like fires and flooding can instantly devalue a property.

 First Street found that a Florida homeowner who is dropped by an insurer could see the property's value decline 19% to 40%.
 That's because the homeowner would need to obtain coverage from the state's insurer of last resort, Citizens Insurance Agency.
 Citizens' higher insurance rates would lower the value of the home, First Street noted.
-Some homeowners in regions with a higher risk of climate disasters are taking things a step farther by foregoing disaster insurance altogether.

 https://www.cbsnews.com/news/insurance-policy-california-florida-uninsurable-climate-change-first-street/